 I’m a life-long horse lover who grew up in Idaho.
 Like many little girls, I begged my parents for a horse.
 Unlike many little girls, my prayers were answered when my parents bought my 1980 grey Arabian mare.
-In retrospect, our partnership had all the potential for trouble – we were the dreaded “novice horse/novice rider” combination – but after 30 years, our relationship is still going strong.
-Together we raised and trained her colt, who was born in 1990 and was supposed to be a 6-month 4-H project (but he still lives with me too!).
+In retrospect, our partnership had all the potential for trouble – we were the dreaded “novice horse/novice rider” combination – but our relationship lasted 30 years (I lost her in late 2017).
+Together we raised and trained her colt, who was born in 1990 and was supposed to be a 6-month 4-H project (but he still lives with me!).

 My Arabian horses waited for me when I left for college and even when I chased a career all the way to Washington, D.C.
 Then I found my way back to the good life in Wenatchee, Washington State, and married my husband.
 Together, we added yet another horse to the stable (a pinto/walker cross).
 We also added four children to the mix - and I'm blessed that my kids enjoy riding with me.
 As I get older, I have a new appreciation for all the values that horses are here to help teach us: patience, firmness, leadership, courage, humility, and understanding.